Associate in Applied Science DegreeDownload PDF

 This course introduces probability and statistics.
 Topics include graphs, tables, frequency distributions, measures of central tendency and dispersion, normal distribution, correlation and regression, probability, and inferential statistics.
 This course is available in two formats: lecture only, or lecture plus laboratory using technology.
 Prerequisite: An appropriate placement test result or MA090 Essential Math Skills or MA 091 Introductory Algebra, or MA096 Mathematical Literacy.

 This course introduces the principles of desktop publishing in a business environment.
 Professional quality business documents are designed and produced that combine text, graphics, illustrations, and photographs in documents such as letterheads, business cards, flyers, brochures, promotional documents, and newsletters.
-Prerequisite: IS101 Computers and Society or IS100 Introduction to Computers and Society.

 This course introduces the scope and responsibilities of administrative office management.
 Topics include information management as it relates to planning, organizing, operating, and controlling office operations, management leadership and human relations factors, salary administration, labor management relations, and office personnel problems and practices.